 - Women taking unopposed oestrogen replacement therapy (ERT) for menopausal symptoms are more at risk.

-Postmenopausal bleeding, which is any bleeding 6 months after menopause, is the most common symptom of cancer of the uterus.
+- Postmenopausal bleeding, which is any bleeding six months after menopause, is the most common symptom of uterine cancer.

 The uterus (womb) is a hollow, pear-shaped organ located in a woman's lower abdomen between the bladder and the rectum.
 The narrow, lower portion of the uterus is the cervix; the broader, upper part is the corpus.
 The corpus consists of muscle tissue (myometrium), which surrounds the uterine cavity.
 The myometrium increases in size during pregnancy to hold the growing foetus.
 The uterine cavity is covered with a lining (endometrium).